Board of Directors

 She played a major role in ABC TV’s coverage of the Gulf War.
 During this period Geraldine was awarded two Penguin Awards and a United Nations Media Peace Prize.
 Following that, Geraldine worked on programs including Life Matters and in 2000 was awarded a Churchill Fellowship for social and cultural reporting.
 In 2003, she was recognised with an Officer in the Order of Australia for services to the community and media.
 In March 2011, she was awarded an Honorary Doctorate of Letters by her alma mater, the University of Western Australia.
 Geraldine currently comperes Saturday Extra and Compass.

-Wallis has had over 15 years of experience in finance, including funds management, corporate finance, and investment banking.
-She is currently a Director of Servcorp Limited, a member of the Board of Governors of the Wenona School, a Director of the Wenona Foundation, and a Director of the John Brown Cook Foundation.
+Wallis has had over 20 years of experience in finance, including funds management, corporate finance, investment banking and private equity.
+She is currently a Director of Servcorp Limited, Whitehaven Coal, the Wenona School, Wenona Foundation, Garvan Research Foundation and the John Brown Cook Foundation.
 Wallis holds a BA in Economics Modified with Mathematics from Dartmouth College in the United States.

 Christopher’s career has encompassed broadcast and print media, studio recording, arts administration and public speaking over more than 45 years.

 He has broadcast extensively on ABC Radio (Radio National, Local Radio and Classic FM), BBC TV, ABC TV and the former Ovation Channel.
 The Swoon CD collections that evolved out of his ABC Classic breakfast program are the highest-selling classical compilations ever released in Australia exceeding 500,000 units, earning him three Platinum and three Gold album awards.